-Let our accident lawyers take on your complex bike injury case
+Let our accident attorneys take on your complex injury case

 Motorcyclists can be severely injured by negligent drivers.
 If you were hit by a car while riding your bike in Florida, you may be entitled to significant compensation.
 Always consult with an experienced Plantation motorcycle accident attorney as soon as possible after a wreck.

 Florida is the national leader in motorcycle fatalities.
 Bike-related accidents account for 20% of all motor vehicle-related deaths in the state.
 The great riding weather, congested highways, and traffic-packed city streets of Florida are partially responsible for this staggering statistic.
 Motorcyclists are severely injured every day in Florida by negligent drivers and some don't realize that they can file a lawsuit against the party responsible for causing them harm.
 If you're among the huge number of accident victims in Florida, here's what you need to know: